Leslie Soule

 Dear Diary,

-is so dark and stuffy, like it’s haunted or something.
-I opened
+dark and stuffy, like it’s haunted or something.
+I opened the

-the hall closet when she went out to the grocery store and left
+hall closet when she went out to the grocery store and left me

 metal bird statue.
 The creepy part was that as I closed the